 Customer surveys and operational metrics can tell you a lot about the health of your customer service organization, but it’s easy to get stuck thinking in a bubble.
-Benchmarking pushes you to grade yourself relative to other companies like you, instead of simply past performance.
-Holding your organization to the industry standard keeps the focus on being the best among many, not just the company’s best version of itself.
+Benchmarking pushes you to grade yourself relative to other companies like you, instead of past performance.
+Holding your organization to the industry standard keeps the focus on being the best among many, not the company’s best version of itself.

 Gauge the success of your improvement initiatives

 We all know that feeling of finishing a multi-month, give-it-your-all project only to be asked, “Can you point to a number that shows this moved the needle?”
 Benchmarking quantifies the status quo and defines a jumping off point that all improvement initiatives can be measured against.
 This way, in a few months time, you can see if newly implemented processes or practices are moving the team closer to their goal.